Using the FTC to Evaluate Integrals

 drew a vertical line on the right-hand side

 [(2)3] – [(0)3]

 and simplify to get the answer.

-Remember that when you expand the shortcut, you use the upper limit of integration first:
+Remember that when we expand the shortcut, we use the upper limit of integration first: